-Crystal Amplifier Output Pin (OSC2) The OSC2 pin is the output of the crystal oscillator inverting amplifier.
+Crystal Amplifier Output Pin (OSC2)

-External Filter Capacitor Pin (CGMXFC)
+The OSC2 pin is the output of the crystal oscillator inverting amplifier.

-The CGMXFC pin is required by the loop filter to filter out phase corrections.
+External Filter Capacitor Pin (CGMXFC) The CGMXFC pin is required by the loop filter to filter out phase corrections.
 A small external capacitor is connected to this pin.

-To prevent noise problems, C_F should be placed as close to the CGMXFC pin as possible, with minimum routing distances and no routing of other signals across the C_F connection.
+NOTE: To prevent noise problems, C_F should be placed as close to the routing of other signals across the C_F connection.